surfdog/static-blog/content/blog/independent-deployment-for-the-frontend.md

 I recently gave a talk entitled, "Independent deployment for the Frontend with Docker and Kubernetes".
 As it turns out, the topic of wanting to deploy independently resonated with quite a lot of people.
-I received emails and tweets with quite a few specific questions, and wanted to take the time to explain how the demo is working in more detail.
+I received emails and tweets with a number of few specific questions, and wanted to take the time to explain how the demo is working in more detail.

 {{% callout %}}